County vital records are regulated by the Iowa Department of Public Health by state laws and administrative rules.

-Processing Time: 3-day waiting period before license is valid - marriage packet will be available to pick up on or after the valid date.
+Processing Time: There is a 3-day waiting period before license is valid - marriage packet will be available to pick up on or after the valid date

 Valid Date: When the marriage license valid date is computed, the day of application is excluded.
-Then, 4 days after that, the license is valid (including weekend days.
-As follows:
+Therefore, the license is valid (including weekend days) as follows:

 |Application Received Date